 1. Pick It Up and Burn Some Calories!

-If you’re looking for a fun way to lose weight, walking the course might just be right for you.
+If you’re looking for a fun way to lose weight and improve your golf fitness, walking the course might just be right for you.
 Four to five hours of walking with your clubs can really add up.
 In fact, the average adult can expect to burn around 400 calories per hour while carrying their golf clubs.
 Driving around in your golf cart doesn’t count.
 Challenge yourself to be physically active.

 2. Improve Blood Flow & Keep Your Heart Rate Up